NIR 101 Class: History

-The 101 Class of NIR consisted of three mainline diesel-electric locomotives designed for use with the Enterprise passenger services between Belfast and Dublin.
-The intention was to reduce the time for the 180 km (1123/4-mile) journey to two hours.
-The design of the superstructure and bogies was carried out by the Hunslet Engine Company of Leeds with English Electric-AEI Traction being responsible for the traction equipment.
-The contract stipulated a ten-month delivery period but with Hunslet's workshops already committed, the superstructure and assembly was contracted out to (British Rail Engineering Limited's, Doncaster Works), Hunslet providing the bogies.
+The 101 Class locomotives were designed for the Enterprise passenger services between Belfast and Dublin, replacing NIR DMUs and reducing the time for the 180 km journey to two hours.
+The design of the superstructure and bogies was carried out by the Hunslet Engine Company with English Electric-AEI Traction being responsible for the traction equipment.
+The contract stipulated a ten-month delivery period but with Hunslet's workshops already committed, the superstructure and assembly was contracted out to British Rail Engineering Limited's Doncaster Works, with Hunslet manufacturing the bogies.
 They were of Bo-Bo wheel arrangement and fitted with CSVT Mk.
 II 1350 hp engines.
 The locomotives were fitted with buckeye couplers as standard and had air brake capability for operation with the Mark 2 coaches.

-They were visually, mechanically & electrically similar to the KTM Class 22 (Keretapi Tanah Melayu Berhad - Malaysian Railways) locomotives built by English Electric at around the same time, however these had had a Co-Co arrangement and an uprated power unit.
-A small number are still operated.
+The 101 Class were visually, mechanically and electrically similar to the Class 22 locomotives of Keretapi Tanah Melayu (Malaysian Railways), built by English Electric at around the same time, however these had a Co-Co arrangement and an uprated power unit.

+All three locomotives re-used names from GNRI Class V locomotives, as follows: